mstksg/inCode/copy/entries/five-point-haskell-1.md

 There's another layer here that comes as a result of embracing this mindset: you'll find that you have more mind-space to dedicate to things that actually matter!
-Instead of worrying about inconsequential minutia and details of your flawed abstractions, you can actually think about your business logic, the flow of your program, and architecting that castle of beauty I know you are capable of.
+Instead of worrying about inconsequential minutiae and details of your flawed abstractions, you can actually think about your business logic, the flow of your program, and architecting that castle of beauty I know you are capable of.